matheustsdev/matheustsdev/README.md

 <br/>

-- 🌱 I'm learning React and React Native,
+- 🌱 I'm learning ReactJs and NextJs,
-- 📚 I'm currently learning with Rocketseat,
+- 👨🏽‍🎓 I'm studying computer science at IFCE,
+- 📚 I am currently also studying on the Ignite React track at Rockeatseat,
 - 🔎 I'm looking for my first profisional oportunity in development,
 - 👨‍💻 I'm developing forms components with export to Google Sheets in React,
 - 👨‍🦱 Pronouns: Him/His.